laravel/docs/authentication.md

         public function getRememberTokenName();
     }

 This interface is simple.
 The `getAuthIdentifierName` method should return the name of the "primary key" field of the user and the `getAuthIdentifier` method should return the "primary key" of the user.
-In a MySQL back-end, again, this would be the auto-incrementing primary key.
-The `getAuthPassword` should return the user's hashed password.
-This interface allows the authentication system to work with any User class, regardless of what ORM or storage abstraction layer you are using.
-By default, Laravel includes a `User` class in the `app/Models` directory which implements this interface, so you may consult this class for an implementation example.
+When using a MySQL back-end, this would likely be the auto-incrementing primary key assigned to the user record.
+The `getAuthPassword` method should return the user's hashed password.

+This interface allows the authentication system to work with any "user" class, regardless of what ORM or storage abstraction layer you are using.
+By default, Laravel includes a `App\Models\User` class in the `app/Models` directory which implements this interface.

 <a name="events"></a>
 ## Events

-Laravel raises a variety of [events](/docs/{{version}}/events) during the authentication process.
+Laravel dispatches a variety of [events](/docs/{{version}}/events) during the authentication process.
 You may attach listeners to these events in your `EventServiceProvider`:

     /**
      * The event listener mappings for the application.